The Xometry app works best with JavaScript enabled!

 Sand casting is an intricate process of many small steps, each are simple and easily defined and not complex to master.
 However, all of these steps must be correctly executed to allow the possibility of a good-quality casting at the end of the process.
 Figure 1 below is a summary of the general process:

-process of sand casting
+sand casting process

-process of sand casting
+The sand casting process

 The general process is described below: